fleetdm/fleet/docs/Using-Fleet/CIS-Benchmarks.md

 The above will add all the automated CIS Benchmark checks as Fleet policies.

+### macOS 13.0 Ventura Benchmark manual checks that require customer decision
+- 2.1.1.1 Audit iCloud Keychain (Level 2): Ensure that the iCloud keychain is used consistently with organizational requirements.
+    The customer will decide whether iCloud keychain should be enabled or disable and use only the relevant query 2.1.1.1-enabled OR 2.1.1.1-disabled

 ### macOS 13.0 Ventura Benchmark manual checks

 The following CIS benchmark checks cannot be automated and must be addressed manually (they are flagged as "Manual"):